AlvaroAlonsoFlor/guess_country_game/README.md

 # Guess the country game

 The purpose of this project was to practise with the Pub/Sub pattern and external APIs.
-The core features were implemented in once day.
+The core features were implemented in one day.
 It is possible to play the game at http://guess-country-game.arsgaming.com

 ## APIs used